marcuslehr/NucleoLIS-API/readme.md

-This is a simple module to interface with the [NucleoLIS](https://psychesystems.com/enterprise-laboratory-information-software/nucleolis-molecular-lab-testing-software/) API.
+This is a simple python module to interface with the [NucleoLIS](https://psychesystems.com/enterprise-laboratory-information-software/nucleolis-molecular-lab-testing-software/) API.

 The module provides 3 functions: login(), get_all(), and get_single().
 The functions have the following methods: get_all() | get_single()